 Babies and Toddlers

 Even babies and young children have a sense of their daily routine and have expectations around them.
 Because of their limited understanding, they will need very simple explanations.
-Initially, sharing time between parents may be difficult to understand and they may continue to look for the absent parent for some time.
+Initially, sharing time between parents may be difficult to understand, and they may continue to look for the absent parent for some time.
 As time goes on, they will slowly learn that they have two separate homes.
 Do your best to reassure young children, facilitate frequent contact with both parents and be aware that they may continue to ask questions for some time.
 Be creative in how you help them adjust.
 It can help them to know they will see both of their parents every day.
 Maybe a pre-planned post-dinner face-time call, with whichever parent is absent, can be established as a new routine.

 When children do not have the communication skills or vocabulary to deal with their emotions and feelings, you may see them regress behaviorally for a while.
 They may be a bit more clingy and whiny.
-This is normal and expected and they will need you to be patient and continue to provide all of the stability you can.
+This is normal and expected, and they will need you to be patient and continue to provide all of the stability you can.
 Newly potty-trained kids may decide they need diapers.
 Sleep patterns may be disrupted.
 Just know that these are signs that they are doing their best to cope with the changes.
 Lovingly remind them that they are learning and that you know they will be right back on track.
-Often a bit of down time resolves these issues without further intervention.
+Often a bit of downtime resolves these issues without further intervention.
 If the issues are persistent and/or become more serious, seek professional assistance.

-Although there will be scheduling changes, children of this age feel supported when you can create similar routines within their two homes.
+Although there will be scheduling changes, children of this age feel supported when creating similar routines within their two homes.
 For parenting drop-offs and pick-ups you can use polite greetings and express supportive words to your co-parent, and it will mean the world to your kids.
 Kids this age tend to worry about the parent who will be alone, so when you drop them off, do your best to let them know you have things you are looking forward to doing while they are away and that you want them to have fun.

 Children this age frequently feel like they need to choose a parent to whom to be loyal.
 This can have little to do with the other parent, but rather stems from a primal desire to ensure their own safety and security.
 They may exhibit tearfulness and sadness during drop-offs and pick-ups.
 This may be due to genuine emotion but may also be their way of trying to make you feel better, knowing they want to be with you.
 This is likely a transitional phase and expressing confidence in their abilities and expressing support for your co-parent can go a long way toward helping them move forward.